shawnlikescode/pith/README.md

 ### Step 2: Basic Add Form

-- [x] Create an "Add Entry" screen with 5 input fields (Title, Author, Location, Passage, Note)
+- [x] Create an "Add Insight" screen with 5 input fields (Title, Author, Location, Passage, Note)
 - [x] Add a "Save" button
 - [x] For now, just console.log the data when Save is pressed
 - [x] Test on phone